gmvoit/just-the-docs/PressureProfiles.md

 Entropy-based methods for determining $\alpha (r)$ are particularly useful for characterizing non-cosmological processes, such as radiative cooling and energy input from the central galaxy, because those energy sinks and sources modify the entropy profile that would otherwise result from cosmological structure formation.

-The next three sections outline three physically justifiable non-cosmological modifications of $\alpha_K$ that users of the **ExpCGM** framework may wish to implement.
+The **ExpCGM** framework includes three physically justifiable non-cosmological modifications of $\alpha_K$ that users may wish to implement.

 ### Cooling Flow Profile

 The central regions of a galactic atmosphere generally have a radiative cooling time $t_{\rm cool}$ that is less than the universe's age.
 If heat input from the central galaxy falls short of replacing the energy lost to radiation, the central gas loses entropy and sinks into the central galaxy on a timescale $\sim t_{\rm cool}$.
-If the flow of gas is homogeneous, it is called a *cooling flow*.
+If that flow of gas is homogeneous, it is called a *cooling flow*.
 Its characteristic entropy gradient follows from the relationship
 $$\alpha_K = \frac {d \ln K} {d \ln r} = - t_{\rm flow} \frac {d \ln K} {d t} = \frac {t_{\rm flow}} {t_{\rm cool}}$$
 in which $t_{\rm flow} \equiv r / v_{\rm in}$ is the inflow timescale corresponding to the inflow speed $v_{\rm in} = - dr/dt$ of the cooling flow (see the [Cooling](Cooling) page for a more complete explanation).